 Where does the term "technical debt" come from?

-The term “technical debt" was coined by Ward Cunningham, an accomplished software developer and one of 17 authors of the Agile Manifesto.
+The term “technical debt" was coined by Ward Cunningham, an accomplished software developer and one of 17 authors of the Agile Manifesto, which includes the Agile manifesto values and principles.
 He used the term to explain what happens when the quality of software programming is sacrificed to meet project goals in the short term.

 What is technical debt in Agile?

 Agile enables project managers and teams to respond to technological innovations, implement feedback, and tackle issues and problems that arise.
 In an Agile environment, continuous improvement and introspection is key.

 However, in an Agile environment, there can be pressure to go to market quickly, meaning that trade-offs will inevitably occur.

 Ward Cunningham explained his debt metaphor in the context of rushing out software but never incorporating new learnings after the fact.
 “If you develop a program for a long period of time by only adding features and never reorganizing it to reflect your understanding of those features, then eventually that program simply does not contain any understanding and all efforts to work on it take longer and longer.
 In other words, the interest is total.
 You’ll make zero progress.”